Thunderstrom

 • Provide essential rainfall for agriculture and ecosystems.

-• Help regulate atmospheric temperature and moisture balance.
+• Help regulate atmospheric temperature and maintain a balance of moisture.

-• Contribute to nitrogen fixation in soil through lightning-produced nitrogen compounds.
+• Contribute to nitrogen fixation in the soil through lightning-produced nitrogen compounds.

 • Negative Effects: